Can a lender place a lien on my Florida house for a Tennessee foreclosure deficiency?

 Answer:

-If a deficiency is allowed and a judgment obtained, the judgment could be filed in another state.
-If you have homestead rights the lien may not violate those rights by enforcing the lien.
+If a deficiency judgment is permitted and obtained, the lender can file that judgment in another state, including Florida.
+However, if you have homestead rights in Florida, the enforcement of the lien may not violate those rights.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.